 The game is done!
-I’ll make another post in a day or so with links to download and play the game, but if you can’t wait, visit the github page which includes links to the latest builds.
-Oh, and here’s the game’s itch.io page.
+I’ll make another post in a day or so with links to download and play the game, but if you can’t wait, get the source code from github or play or download the game from its itch.io page.

 Tonight I added two more meters: “blink” which teleports the player 2 cells in a given direction, and “push” which pushes away nearby enemies.
 I also did some minor UI tweaks and game balancing.
 The rest of the night I spent play-testing and adjusting balance.

 I’m happy with how the game turned out.
 While play-testing I was initially quite bad at the game, but eventually learnt some strategies that increased my odds of progressing.
 Most importantly, I actually enjoyed myself when playing the almost-finished game.
 I think this is the first time I’ve been faced with interesting tactical and strategic decisions while playing a game I’ve made.